 It is important to understand how your current financial decision about debt relief will affect your future financial freedom when you are deciding between your debt relief options.
 One of those financial decisions is how your repayment of debt can affect your retirement savings.
 What do I mean by this?
-Let’s say you qualify under the means test for a Chapter 7, but you are deciding whether you should do debt settlement or debt management.
+For example, you qualify under the means test for a Chapter 7 bankruptcy.
+Although, you want to evaluate debt settlement and debt management programs.

-With debt settlement and debt management, you will end up paying a certain amount of money until the end of term regardless of whether you should be doing Chapter 7.
-With Chapter 7, you are able to eliminate your debt oftentimes within 90 days, and you can use this fresh start to start investing in your retirement.
+With debt settlement and debt management, you will end up paying a certain amount of money until the end of term.
+This holds true regardless of whether you should be filing a Chapter 7.
+With a Chapter 7, you are able to eliminate your debt oftentimes within 90 days.
+You can use this fresh start to start investing in your retirement.
 For information on planning for retirement, learn more from: “How Much Do I Need to Retire”.
 To qualify for a Chapter 7, you my be interested to estimate whether you qualify using a Chapter 7 Means Test Calculator.

 How can you calculate what you can save?
-Steve Rhode’s “What Repaying Your Debt Will Cost You in Retirement – Calculator” from GetOutOfDebt.org was extremely compelling and helpful as I had not thought of this idea before.
+Steve Rhode’s “What Repaying Your Debt Will Cost You in Retirement – Calculator” from GetOutOfDebt.org was extremely compelling and helpful.
+I had not thought of this idea before.

 How The Calculator Works: